nishantbundela/nishantbundela/README.md

 ### Hi there 👋 My name is Nishant Bundela

+Well, I don't really have a computer science background but I still love the limitless possibilities programming gives me.
+My philosophy is to use everything at my disposal and learn whatever is necessary to create amazing things.
+I have an extremely diverse background that enables me to dream big!

-🌱 I specialize in developing innovative products and methodologies.
+🌱 Developing innovative products and methodologies.
 🔭 I learn things to achieve meaningful goals.
 I use everything at my disposal to come up with innovative and novel solutions.
 ⚡ My areas of interest are Software engineering, data science, product management, physics and social engineering.
 👨🏻‍🎓 Master of Science in Engineering Management from Johns Hopkins University.